Twenty years ago I was told I’d never make it as a sports journalist.

 That book became a big seller and got me a job at the world’s biggest bookmakers, Ladbrokes, where I worked for five years as part of the team that built and ran the biggest betting site in the world as the dot-com tax-free betting boom hit the UK.

-Since then I’ve worked in a number of roles, most notably at The Football Association, The Daily Mirror, BT Sport and The Sun, where I’ve been covering the fast-growing and spectacular sport of mixed martial arts.
+Since then I’ve worked in a number of roles, most notably at The Football Association, The Daily Mirror, BT Sport and The Sun, where I covered the fast-growing and spectacular sport of mixed martial arts.

-I’ve been blessed to have travelled the world covering the sport and was the only journalist from the British written press in attendance as Michael Bisping was crowned Britain’s first UFC world champion at UFC 199 in Los Angeles.
+I’ve been blessed to have travelled the world covering the sport and was the only journalist from the British written press in attendance in Los Angeles as Michael Bisping was crowned Britain’s first UFC world champion at UFC 199.

-It’s been a rollercoaster of a ride, and I’ve no idea what the next chapter will hold, but I’m determined to continue building on my 18 years in the industry that I love, writing about sport and covering some of the most exciting, talented athletes in the world.
+I’m determined to continue building on my 20 years in the industry that I love, writing about sport and covering some of the most exciting, talented athletes in the world.

-Check out my Contact Me page for the various ways to get in touch.
+If my experience and skills can help your business, outlet or sporting organisation, please do not hesitate to reach out.
+Check out my Contact Me page for the various ways you can get in touch.